 When Brian landed at MTV, he was responsible for creating multi-genre playlists for the network’s foray into music streaming.
 “That’s when I really learned the importance of investing time into creating playlists,” he said.
-Not content to just throw songs together because they loosely fit a theme, Brian applied the thoughtfulness he’d learned whilst programming for radio to creating playlists optimised for the streaming experience.
+Not content to just throw songs together because they loosely fit a theme, Brian applied the thoughtfulness he’d learned while programming for radio to creating playlists optimized for the streaming experience.

 Keeping an ear to the ground(-breaking artists)

-In Brian’s current role, he’s responsible for finding and securing the right artist or song for anything music-related at Sonos.
-To do this, he cultivates deep relationships with the teams of artists that truly align with Sonos’s values and aesthetic—artists like Solange, Beastie Boys, Frank Ocean, and Karen O, to name a few.
+In Brian’s current role, he’s responsible for finding and securing the right artist or song for everything music-related at Sonos.
+To do this, he cultivates deep relationships with the teams of artists who truly align with Sonos’s values and aesthetic—artists like Solange, Beastie Boys, Frank Ocean, and Karen O, to name a few.
 “My job is to introduce Sonos to great artists with the hope that they have a meaningful experience with the product,” Brian said.
-“So when the time comes to choose music to help us tell a story, the conversation with the team is a lot easier because the artist already use Sonos and love it.”
+“So when the time comes to choose music to help us tell a story, the conversation with the team is a lot easier because the artist already uses Sonos and loves it.”

 Creating algorithm-free playlists

-When he’s not navigating the complexities of the music business, Brian is sometimes asked to lend his expertise to create official Sonos playlists.
-His method for creating these playlists is exhaustive, but rewarding.
-(We share one of our favourites below.)
+When he’s not navigating the complexities of the music business, Brian is sometimes asked to lend his expertise to creating official Sonos playlists.
+His method for creating these playlists is exhaustive but rewarding.
+(We share one of our favorites below.)
 Here are his top three tips for creating your own playlists:

 1: Do your research